evolv-ai/experiment-management-cli/README.md

 Pre-requisites: You must have Python 3.7 installed on your computer.

-1. Create a Python vitual environment and install the cli.
+1. Create a Python virtual environment and install the cli.
     ```bash
     python3 -m venv .venv
     source .venv/bin/activate